JoeCoding3/gdonline/readme.txt

     Does not need to be run on a server.
     FPS counter and game status indicator in top left corner.
     Enjoy!
+Disclaimer:
+    This is not real Geometry Dash, only a fangame.